Lead in Schools and Child Care Centers

 State and federal regulations require child care centers and school districts to maintain a healthy environment for children.

-School boards are required to develop and implement a plan for maintaining indoor environmental quality (IEQ) in their schools.
-They are required to provide a copy of the plan upon request.
-(Wis.
-Stat. § 118.075).
-An IEQ Management Plan can include policy addendums related to the control of common environmental hazards, such as a lead-based paint and asbestos.
-The Department of Public Instruction (DPI) has a model management plan available for boards that need to produce or renew their plans.
+Wis.
+Stat. § 118.075(4) states that school boards are required to develop and implement a plan for indoor environmental quality (IEQ) in their schools.
+An IEQ Management Plan may include policy addendums related to the control of common environmental hazards.
+These hazards may include lead and asbestos.

-- School boards are required to comply with all regulations, state codes, and orders of the Department of Health Services (DHS).
+Additionally, PI 8.01(2)(i) states that "school boards are required to comply with all regulations, state codes, and orders of DHS."

-- No flaking or deteriorating paint can be on exterior or interior surfaces in areas accessible to children (Wis.
-Stat. § DCF 251.06(2)(i))
+- Wis.
+Stat. § DCF 251.06(2)(i): No flaking or deteriorating paint can be on exterior or interior surfaces in areas accessible to children.

-- No lead-based paint or other toxic finishing material may be used on indoor or outdoor furnishings and equipment (Wis.
-Stat. § 251.06(2)(im))
+- Wis.
+Stat. § 251.06(2)(im): No lead-based paint or other toxic finishing material may be used on indoor or outdoor furnishings and equipment.

 In Head Start centers

-A program must develop a plan to prevent children from being exposed to lead in water and paint.
+Head start programs are required to comply with 1302.47 Safety Practices.
+132.47(b)(9) states that "a program must develop a plan to prevent children from being exposed to lead in water and paint.
 In facilities where lead may exist, a program must implement ongoing practices, including testing and inspection at least every two years, with support from trained professionals.
-As needed, a program must pursue remediation or abatement to prevent lead exposure.
-(45 CFR § 1302.47)
+As needed, a program must pursue remediation or abatement to prevent lead exposure."

 - A facility licensed or certified to provide day care services.